We are committed to establishing and maintaining a safe learning and working environment at the Alta Vista Campus of the University of Ottawa.

 All new personnel are required to complete and submit forms to either their departmental office or to the Health, Safety and Risk Management Office.
 This ensures that we have the most accurate and up-to-date knowledge possible about who is working at the Alta Vista Campus at any given time.
 Please download these forms to your device in order to fill them in.

-If you require a locker for storing personal items and food, please see the Administrative Assistant of your department.
+If your students require a locker for storing personal items and food, please direct them to the Administrative Assistant of your department.

 Supervisors’ Corner

 The Health, Safety and Risk Management Office recognizes that research is, of course, the primary concern of any researcher.
-However, if you are a principal investigator (PI) who hires, mentors or trains others, under Ontario’s Occupational Health and Safety Act, you are a supervisor and have certain duties and responsibilities under the law.
+However, if you are a principal investigator (PI) who hires, mentors, or trains others, you are a supervisor under Ontario’s Occupational Health and Safety Act and have certain duties and responsibilities under the law.
 The suggestions on this page will help you navigate those duties and responsibilities.

-• Make sure you’ve completed the University’s Supervisor Health and Safety Awareness course.
-This will also help to explain your duties and responsibilities under the law and is required for all supervisors by Ontario’s Ministry of Labour.
+• Make sure you have completed the University’s Supervisor Health and Safety Awareness course.
+This will also help to explain your duties and responsibilities under the law and is required for all supervisors by Ontario’s Ministry of Labour, Immigration, Training and Skills Development.
+Remember, supervisors have a general duty to take every precaution reasonable in the circumstances for the protection of the worker.

 • Be familiar with the University of Ottawa’s Policy 77 Occupational Health and Safety Policy and Procedure 14-1 Internal Responsibility Procedure for Health and Safety Issues, paying particular attention to the duties required of supervisors.
 Additional University policies and regulations can be reviewed on the University’s Health and Safety website.